3 Reasons to Use an Activity Log on Your WordPress Website

 These unauthorised users could make significant changes to your website, and it would go unnoticed if a user activity log wasn’t in place.
 Although a good security plugin should be an admin’s first line of defence, unauthorized access can severely compromise, or completely nullify the effectiveness of a security plugin altogether.

-A user activity log alerts admins to the early signs of danger, and they can then take appropriate steps to deal with unauthorised access.
+A WordPress activity log alerts admins to the early signs of danger, and they can then take appropriate steps to deal with unauthorised access.

 Accountability in teams